AtharvSharma9/Data-Science-With-Generative-AI/README.md

 # Data Science With Generative AI - PW Skills

 Welcome to my repository for the **Data Science with Generative AI** course offered by **PW Skills**.
-This repository contains all my notes, assignments, projects, and resources related to the course.
+This repository contains all assignments, projects, and resources related to the course.

 ## 📚 Repository Structure

 ```
 Data-Science-With-Generative-AI-PW/
 │
-├── Notes/
 ├── Assignments/
 ├── Projects/
 └── Resources/
 ```

-- **Notes/** – Lecture notes, summaries, and additional study material.
 - **Assignments/** – Weekly assignments, solutions, and submissions.
 - **Projects/** – Hands-on projects, capstone projects, and mini-projects.
 - **Resources/** – Books, articles, datasets, and helpful links.